Tiangong space station: Cargo resupply

 Cargo packages loaded on Tianzhou spacecraft.

-Tianzhou (Heavenly Vessel), a modified derivative of the Tiangong-1 spacecraft, is used as robotic cargo spacecraft to resupply this station.
+Tianzhou, a modified derivative of the Tiangong-1 spacecraft, is used as robotic cargo spacecraft to resupply this station.
 The launch mass of Tianzhou is around 13,000 kg with a payload of around 6,000 kg.
-Launch, rendezvous and docking shall be fully autonomous, with mission control and crew used in override or monitoring roles.
+Launch, rendezvous and docking are fully autonomous, with mission control and crew used in override or monitoring roles.